ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 **RC_UNKNOWN (Exit value = -1)**

-Result is not known.
+The result is not known.
 This value is used as an initializer.

 **RC_SUCCESS (Exit value = 0)**